All adult presenters must register to attend the conference.

 ISTE Bytes - Presenters have two minutes to preview their upcoming session.
 The presentations are meant to help our participants understand the scope and content of the program, as well as get a feel for which speaker(s) and content they would want to attend during the conference.

-If you are accepted for a multipresentation, you must submit a URL to your presentation file (either via Slideshare or Dropbox) through the link on your presenter menu by June 1.
+If you are accepted for any multipresentation, you must upload final slides as a PowerPoint or Keynote file through the link on your presenter menu by May 30.
+If you are unable to submit your final slides by May 30, you will be removed from the presentation, and the opportunity to present will be offered to an alternate submitter.
 You will be expected to attend a rehearsal during the conference prior to the session.
 Rehearsal scheduling is posted on your presenter menu.

 Playground proposals are by invitation only.
 Organizers work closely with the Program Committee to create unique learning experiences that incorporate hands-on activities.
 Topics, as well as hosts and organizers, vary from year to year.